DimitryW/mySubBlog/README.md

 - Media served from GCS
 - Complete API-first architecture (Vue 3 frontend consumes Django REST API)

+### Payment Gateway Integration Notes

+While this project currently supports cryptocurrency subscriptions via NOWPayments, the platform's webhook system(IPN) only provides **payment events** and does not include **subscription lifecycle updates** (e.g., renewal status, expiration, or cancellation).

+Because of this limitation, the backend includes a scheduled task (via Django-crontab) that periodically polls the NOWPayments API to verify the latest subscription statuses and ensure they are still marked as "paid."

+This implementation works reliably for the demo and prototype stage, but is not ideal for long-term production use.
+I plan to continue evaluating alternative payment providers that offer complete subscription webhook support.

 ## System Architecture
 - Docker Compose deployment to GCP VM with Cloud DNS for domain management
 - Google Cloud Storage (GCS) for media files